ndaniels/cluster-barcodes/Readme.md

 Output is in DOT format, which can be read by Graphviz or Omnigraffle, among other tools.

 Usage: `cluster-barcodes input.txt output.dot`

+#### Build instructions
+* You must have the GHC haskell compiler.
+Haskell Platform is recommended.
+* From the source directory, run `cabal install`